Resources

 Externally, we ensure that no data is ever in transit by only allowing encrypted pixels to be streamed across the transport.
 We also eliminate security vulnerabilities associated with VPNs and encode telemetry data from the edge device to the customer’s instance in the cloud.

-Internally, we adhere to the following security standards: AWS’ design guides for GovCloud, Department of Defense (DoD) Impact Level 5 (IL5) and IL5 Cloud Authorization To Operate (ATO), Impact Level 4 (IL4), NIAP (National Information Assurance Partnership) Common Criteria Certification, Security Operation Center (SOC) Type I and Type II and Federal Risk and Authorization Management Program (FedRAMP) Moderate equivalency (High coming Q4 of this year).
+Internally, we adhere to the following security standards: AWS’ design guides for GovCloud, Department of Defense (DOD) Impact Level 5 (IL5) and IL5 Cloud Authorization To Operate (ATO), Impact Level 4 (IL4), NIAP (National Information Assurance Partnership) Common Criteria Certification, Security Operation Center (SOC) Type I and Type II and Federal Risk and Authorization Management Program (FedRAMP) Moderate equivalency (High coming Q4 of this year).
 Additionally, Hypori includes more than 400+ security controls during implementation.

 Application Workload: